 Therefore, think of something you want to save for this year and set that as your goal.
 You can make this something tangible, like a wedding or a new car, or a series of smaller objectives that build up over the year.

-Oval Money allows you to set yourself personal savings goals, which means that every day you will get that positive kick out of making small additions to your savings, and inching ever closer to your final target.
+Oval allows you to set yourself personal savings goals, which means that every day you will get that positive kick out of making small additions to your savings, and inching ever closer to your final target.

 4. Check your credit card perks

 This is really worth doing.
 Most credit cards have a limited window of interest free repayment times.
-They usually vary between 6 months and one year.
+They usually vary between 6 months and a year.
 If you still have money on your credit card and your interest free payment time is nearly up then look into switching credit cards and transferring your debt.

 5. Review last year’s spending mistakes and learn from them